unahouExosite/docs/guide/resource_type_dispatch.md

-The resource type 'dispatch' takes an input value, applies the configured preprocessing to it, sends the configured value to the configured recipient, using the configured dispatch method and stores the dispatch delivery status in the associated time-series database.
+The resource type 'dispatch' takes an input value, applies the configured preprocessing to it, sends the configured value to the configured recipient, using the configured dispatch method and stores the dispatch delivery status in the associated time series database.
 The dispatch delivery status will also get published to subscribed resources.